-Fire up the grill to make crispy on the outside, juicy on the inside Grilled Chicken Thighs for a perfect lazy weekend dinner or summer weeknight meal.
+Fire up the grill to make crispy on the outside, juicy on the inside Grilled Bone-In Chicken Thighs for a perfect lazy weekend dinner or summer weeknight meal.

-Ingredients You Need to Make Grilled Chicken Thighs
+Ingredients for Grilled Bone-In Chicken Thighs

-- Bone-In Skin-On Chicken Thighs: Look for plump thighs of similar size, 6 to 8 ounces each (do not use boneless skinless chicken thighs as they will dry out)
+- Skin-On Bone-In Chicken Thighs: Look for plump thighs of similar size, 6 to 8 ounces each (do not use boneless skinless chicken thighs as they will dry out)

 - Kosher Salt and Freshly Ground Black Pepper: Enough of both to season generously.